In This Article

 Carbs, sweets, caffeine, chocolate, pop, candy, pastries, or chips: constant cravings for these non-nutritional foods point to unstable blood sugar.
 Not everyone with cravings is protein insufficient (otherwise we would really be looking at a country-wide epidemic!), but inadequate protein consumption and cravings are intimately linked.4

 When high-carbohydrate diets are compared to low-fat or vegetarian diets, low-fat vegetarians had stronger cravings for sweets and fats.4 This is one of the classic concerns of a vegan diet when fats and oils are restricted.
 Cravings, along with a higher consumption of higher-fat and sugary comfort foods, are a sign there may be a deficiency in fats (naturally found in animal proteins).
-This can result in a person who craves and overconsumes fat and sugar, which can destabilize blood sugar.4
+This can result in a person who craves and overconsumes fat and sugar, which can destabilize blood sugar.4 (See below for a quick DIY blood sugar test.)

 After 35 years in practice (working with athletes a majority of that time), I have seen many cases of chronic joint and muscle pain linked to a dietary lack of high-quality protein.